Karthi: 2012–present: Career slump and resurgence

 Karthi's next release was Rajesh M's All in All Azhagu Raja, which featured him opposite Kajal Aggarwal and Santhanam.
-The film was released on Diwali 2013, and received mostly negative reviews from critics, with Behindwoods saying: "Though the laughs are spread across a few moments, when All in All Azhagu Raja is pitted against Rajesh's other wholesome "laughathons" such as Oru Kal Oru Kannadi and Boss Engira Bhaskaran, it falls way short" and Sify saying "The trouble with All in All Azhagu Raja is that it lacks basic story line and took the audiences for granted.
-The film has no real script to speak of, at best a skeletal plot."
-His next film was Venkat Prabhu's Biriyani, which was released in December 2013, opening to positive reviews and became a box office success.
+The film was released on Diwali 2013, and received mostly negative reviews from critics.
 He also sang the song "Mississippi" under Yuvan Shankar Raja's direction.
 In 2014, Karthi appeared in Pa.
 Ranjith's Madras, a critical and commercial success.
 His next release was the 2015 action drama Komban.
 His first release in 2016 was the Telugu-Tamil bilingual film Oopiri / Thozha.
 The film received positive reviews.
-Karthi's performance was also praised, with Baradwaj Rangan of The Hindu stating (in his review of the Tamil version Thozha), "At a time every leading man (including Karthi) seems to be participating in a game-show titled Who Wants To Be The Next Rajinikanth?, here's a simple 'buddy movie' (in the Hollywoodian sense), with no punch dialogues, no action sequences, with just one duet (with Tamannaah, who plays Vikram's secretary; her romance with Seenu is strangely unresolved).
+Karthi's performance was praised, with Baradwaj Rangan of The Hindu stating (in his review of the Tamil version Thozha), "At a time every leading man (including Karthi) seems to be participating in a game-show titled Who Wants To Be The Next Rajinikanth?, here's a simple 'buddy movie' (in the Hollywoodian sense), with no punch dialogues, no action sequences, with just one duet (with Tamannaah, who plays Vikram's secretary; her romance with Seenu is strangely unresolved).
 We see, all the time, character actors striving to become larger-than-life heroes.
 For a change, here's a hero scaling himself down to play a life-sized character."
 Later that year, Karthi appeared in director Gokul's Kaashmora.
 Though the film received mixed reviews, his performance was praised.

 Karthi's Kaatru Veliyidai, was directed and produced by Mani Ratnam.
 The film met with mixed reviews and became a failure.
 Karthi's Theeran Adhigaaram Ondru was directed by H. Vinoth and produced by Dream Warrior Pictures.
 It received critical acclaim and Karthi received a Filmfare Award South for the Best Actor – Critics for his performance.
 The film became a huge success at the box office.
 Right after Theeran Karthi acted in Kadaikutty Singam portrayed the role of a farmer directed by Pandiraj which has been produced by this brother Suriya which has gained the highest footfalls in the year 2018 in Tamil Nadu.
-His next film was Dev, produced by Prince Pictures, directed by debutante director Rajath Ravishankar, music composed by Harris Jayaraj and R.Velraj handles the camera.
-The film received negative reviews from critics and eventually became a commercial failure.
+His next film was Dev, produced by Lakshman Kumar, under Prince Pictures, directed by debutante director, Rajath Ravishankar, music composed by Harris Jayaraj, and cinematography by R. Velraj.
+Upon release, it received negative reviews from both the critics and audience, alike.
+It was a huge commercial failure.